 - Thin affiliate pages.
 These are affiliate sites that do not have enough added value content for readers.
 In addition, the information that these pages provide is similar to those already replicated on other domains and languages.

 - Doorway pages.
 Likewise, Google describes these as pages where each search result ends up taking the readers to mainly the same destination.

 Google’s Matt Cutts talks about thin content and what you can do to fix it:

 In the end, Google penalizes pages with thin content by not letting them show up on search engine results pages (SERPs).
 As a result, it will severely hurt the SEO of your website.

 The search engine giant has become smarter and been able to distinguish high-value content from low-end content since they rolled out the Panda update.

 Because of that, Google aims to provide the best and relevant results to users.
-Try adding useful and insightful content that meets Google’s requirements and, above all, your readers.
+Try to improve your content by following content writing best practices and adding useful and insightful content that meets Google’s requirements and, above all, your readers.